2022 Thursday May 19: Misty to Jubilee Lake

 I was puzzled by the name ‘Muslim Lake’.
 Surely it doesn’t refer to someone of the Islamic faith.
 Could it be a corruption of a term from the indigenous peoples?
 Turns out ‘muslim’ in the Park vernacular of the 1960s for someone who was a member of the interpretive staff of the Park Museum!

 We saw a couple of Park Rangers at the end of that portage out of Muslim — the first I’ve ever seen in any provincial park interior!
 They were toting a small chain saw, a shovel, a rake, plus several other tools, going around the trails in the Misty Lake area, clearing fallen trees & cleaning campsites.
 They later passed us again and I asked them if it was ok for us to move a couple of lakes ahead of our schedule for tonight.
 The answer was as I thought: you’re supposed to stay where you’ve booked.
-So I asked if one of our members had a medical condition such that he should have musical attention quickly?
+So I asked if one of our members had a medical condition such that he should have medical attention quickly?
 Yes that would be considered an emergency, but if someone officially booked for the lake should come, we must move back to where we were supposed to be.
 So knowing that we’ve not seen a single party coming to the park in the last five days, we’re headed to Jubilee Lake.

 For a quick shore lunch on a tiny islet, we had Ron’s smoked salmon, good Gruyère, capers, and various other treats that he’d not used for last night’s supper.
 Refreshing, and filling — and wonderful canoeing food!